Iodotropheus stuartgranti

 Iodotropheus stuartgranti is a species of cichlid endemic to Lake Malawi.
 It can also be found in the aquarium trade.
 This species can reach a length of 10 cm TL.
 The specific name honours Stuart M. Grant (1937-2007), an exporter of cichlids from lake Malawi for the aquarium trade.
-This species feeds maonly on aufwuchs.
+This species feeds mainly on aufwuchs.
 The males are territorial and the female will lay anywhere within a male's territory.